L0uisJ0shua/L0uisJ0shua/README.md

 # Nice to meet you! 👋

-OSCP | SMU Final Year Undergrad majoring in Cybersecurity and Software Development
+OSCP | Security Engineer

 Breaking stuff and making new ones.
 Here to learn
-- 💬 Ask me about: Hacking, CTFs, fuzzing Rust Binaries
+- 💬 Ask me about: Hacking, CTFs, BBP (Looking to learn and collab!)
 - ⚡ Fun fact: If I wasn't coding or hacking, I would be...
     - Playing softball/baseball
     - Playing on my Guitar
     - in Church

 ## What am I currently working on
-- Working on offensive tools with Go
+- Building offensive tools in Go/Python
-- Learning JS
+- Learning NestJS
 - CTFs, Bug Bounty
 - Projects to improve church experience

 ## Languages I work with
-Go, Python, Rust, C, C++, PHP, JS
+Go, Python, Rust, C, C++, JS

 ### Things I write about
 <!-- BLOG-POST-LIST:START -->